 If you have concerns about or are having an issue with the height of a neighbour's hedge, you should initially try to resolve the problem with them informally before we can become involved.

-Before the council can accept a complaint, you must be able to demonstrate that you have made every attempt to resolve the problem through mediation.
+Before we can accept a complaint, you must be able to demonstrate that you have made every attempt to resolve the problem through mediation.

 More information is outlined in the Government's resolving neighbour disputes guidelines.